 When comparing the car rental prices, make sure to do it apples to apples.
 Meaning, you don’t mix up daily rates with weekly rates or compare rental prices for different vehicle types.
 If, for example, you need to rent an Innova, compare prices of the same vehicle model (or at least a different model but of the same vehicle type.)

+Below is the example of pricelist you can expect from renting a car.
 You can create a car rental comparison table similar to the one below.
 Let’s say you’re looking at daily and weekly rental rates for an economy sedan, like a Toyota Vios or a Ford Fiesta, with manual transmission for self-driving around Metro Manila.

 Here’s how the car rental prices comparison table will look like: